 You may find that your business flourishes in particular parts of the world.
 For example, a company selling snow boots probably sells more inventory to people who live on high mountains than people who live on sunny beaches.
 Performance data in your Google Ads account can help you identify those geographic areas, so you can decide where to focus more of your advertising efforts and budget.

-In this article, you’ll learn about three types of reports in Google Ads that can help you understand how your ads are doing in different locations.
+In this article, you’ll learn about the different reports in Google Ads that can help you understand how your ads are doing in different locations.

-If you’ve already applied your location targeting settings and your campaigns have been running for awhile, you can track performance by location in the “Locations” page.
+If you’ve already applied your location targeting settings and your campaigns have been running for a while, you can track performance by location in the “Locations” report.

-You can view data from two different types of location views.
+You can view data for two different types of location views.
 The locations reported here are aggregated across users:

 Your location reports let you view your ad performance at the most specific level available for targeting.
 In other words, if you were targeting the United States, you could view location data down to the postal code, university, airport, or congressional district level.
 This gives you a more detailed view of the locations where your campaigns are performing well.
 Keep in mind that your location reports can only show data about location target types within the country you’re targeting.

-Find out more about how we determine geographic location when showing your ads and how to view your location reports.
+Find out more about how to view your location reports.

 If you’ve already added location extensions, you can view performance data for your ads with location extensions.
 Your data will be organized by the distance between the location that triggered your ad and your closest business location.
 The location that triggered your ad could be your potential customer's physical location, or the location they'd shown interest in through searches or content they'd viewed.
 Find out how you can view distance reports for your Search Network and Shopping campaigns.